ChrLos/my_scripts/README.md

 [More Documentation](dwm_scripts/README.md)

 ## auto_network_connect,sh
-A script that aims to automatically turn the interface on and use dhcp (mainly for VM after conversion from .vmdk to .qcow2)
+A script that aims to automatically turn the interface on and use dhcp